cooperhewitt/d3-timeline-event-horizon/README.md

 	</script>

 The timeline also has a `redraw` method which is pretty much what it sounds like but needs to invoked explicitly.
-Here's how you would do it using jQuery:
+Here's how you might do it using jQuery:

 	$(window).resize(function(){
 		tl.redraw();